 Toggle Viewport Maximization

 You can also change the size of the viewports to see more details in your data and customize your layout.

-Create Tracing button from the view mode of a dataset to create your first annotation. webKnossos will launch the main annotation screen allowing you to navigate your dataset and place markers to reconstruct skeletons.
+Create Annotation button from the view mode of a dataset to create your first annotation. webKnossos will launch the main annotation screen allowing you to navigate your dataset and place markers to reconstruct skeletons.

 Drag the mouse while pressing the left mouse button to navigate the dataset.
 Right-click in the data to place markers, called nodes.
 Basic movement in the dataset is done with the mouse wheel or by pressing the spacebar keyboard shortcut.

-Learn more about the skeleton, volume, and hybrid annotations as well as the interface in the Tracing UI guide.
+Learn more about the skeleton, volume, and hybrid annotations as well as the interface in the Annotation UI guide.

 Now you know the basics of webKnossos.
 Feel free to explore more features of webKnossos in this documentation.

 If you need help with webKnossos, feel free to contact us at firstname.lastname@example.org. scalable minds also offers commercial support, managed hosting and feature development services.

 Read the installation tutorial, if you wish to install webKnossos on your own server.